php-fig/per-coding-style/meta.md

 existing code.

 Please note this backwards compatibility promise does not extend to projects that use new PHP syntax yet to be specified in this PER.
-In this circumstance, a minor version may introduce new requirements that conflict with syntax usage in existing code.
+In this circumstance, a minor version may introduce new requirements that are effectively breaking changes.

 It is ultimately determined whether a meaningful change may be included in a minor release on a case-by-case basis by consensus.
 The addition of `MAY` or `OPTIONAL` requirements or the removal of requirements with non-optional RFC 2119